arp242/goatcounter/docs/rationale.markdown

 - Works well with any browser and assistive technology, whenever possible.

-- Free or very cheap hosted version.
+- Free hosted version.
 Almost all hosted solutions are exclusively oriented towards business use.
 This makes sense from a business point of view (better to support 100 customers paying $30 each than 1000 paying $3 each), but it does leave a lot of people without a good/affordable solution.

+  I think it’s important to make software like this as accessible as feasible to make actual meaningful inroads to “de-Google-fi” the internet a bit, and make pervasive tracking less common.
+Making it freely available (for personal use) is part of that.
+In my own online purchasing behaviour I find that even a small $1 or $2 subscription is quite a barrier, especially for personal projects.
+From what I see, I don’t think my behaviour is an outlier.

+  The only other options you have are to use GA, pay upwards of $10/month, or self-host – which also isn't free in terms of hosting costs, setup time, maintenance, etc. Never mind that Average Joe running his photography website probably doesn't have the know-how.

+  If you want to make the internet a bit better, then the only real option is to offer a SaaS for free, at least for personal use.

 - Easy to run your own. `go install zgo.at/goatcounter` should be all you need to get started.
 No need to set up web servers, PHP, MySQL databases,